jtpack/nymphes-osc/README.md

 - Description: Send a dump request to Nymphes via SYSEX.
 This causes Nymphes to send all of its presets via SYSEX messages
 - Arguments: None

+#### /load_default_preset
+- Description: Load the default preset (default_preset.txt) into the current preset.
+This is the same preset that is automatically loaded when Nymphes first connects.
+- Arguments: None

 ## MIDI Port Control

 #### /connect_nymphes